 For those of us who never studied thermodynamics (most of us), Kirchoff did it for us over 150 years ago.
 While he appears to have been a pretty smart guy, most of his work will go over the heads of us average folks.
 The important thing to remember is – a good absorber is a good emitter (if something gains heat readily it also gives it off readily) and a good reflector is a poor absorber.

-Reflective insulation may or may not exhibit high visual reflectivity.
+Reflective radiant barriers may or may not exhibit high visual reflectivity.
 This is because while reflectivity and emissivity must add up to unity at a given wavelength, reflectivity at one set of wavelengths (visible) and emissivity at a different set of wavelengths (thermal) do not necessarily add up to unity.
 However, it is possible to create visibly dark colored surfaces with low thermal emissivity.

 Moving forward in time from Kirchoff….

 In the 1920’s patents were filed on reflective surfaces being used as building insulation.
 Recent improvements in technology had then allowed low emissivity aluminum foil to be commercially viable.
-Over the next 30 years, millions of square feet of reflective insulation were installed in the US alone.
+Over the next 30 years, millions of square feet of reflective radiant barriers were installed in the US alone.
 Notable examples include projects at MIT, Princeton, and homes such as Frank Sinatra’s house.

 So how does this work in a building?

 For those of you sitting on the edge of your chairs, wondering where all this is going, I’m afraid you’ll have to wait one more day.
-Come back tomorrow and I’ll explain how Mike the Pole Barn Guru’s science lesson on reflective insulation will help you to design the “perfect” roof for your new building.
+Come back tomorrow and I’ll explain how Mike the Pole Barn Guru’s science lesson on reflective radiant barriers will help you to design the “perfect” roof for your new building.